-Mr. Tsypin has worked in all major theaters in America and in the 90-es expanded his work to include design for film, television, concerts as well as exhibitions and installations.
+Mr. Tsypin has worked in all major theatres in America and in the 90-es expanded his work to include design for film, television, concerts as well as exhibitions and installations.
 The first personal gallery show of his sculpture took place in 1991 at Twining Gallery in New York.
 He created the Planet Earth Gallery, one of the Millennium Projects in England: a major installation of moving architectural elements, videos and 200 sculptures.
 George exhibited his work at Venice Biennale in 2002.

-George studied architecture in Moscow and theater design in New York and won numerous awards.
+George studied architecture in Moscow and theatre design in New York and won numerous awards.
 He has worked for many years with renowned directors such as Julie Taymor, Peter Sellars, Pierre Audi, Francesca Zambello, Jurgen Flimm and Andrey Konchalovsky.
 He has a special creative relationship with the conductor Valery Gergiev.
 George designed "The Little Mermaid" and "Spider-man: Turn off the Dark" on Broadway.

 His book "GEORGE TSYPIN OPERA FACTORY: Building in the Black Void" was published by Princeton Architectural Press in October of 2005 (Golden Pen Award).